Yair Lapid: Political career

+Formation of Yesh Atid and 2013 election

 On 8 January 2012 Lapid announced that he would be leaving journalism in order to enter politics.

-Yesh Atid

 On 30 April he formally registered his party, "Yesh Atid" (יש עתיד, lit., "There's a Future").
 The move was timed to coincide with the general expectation in Israel for early elections to be held in the early fall of 2012.

 A few days after Yesh Atid's registration, in a surprise move, Benjamin Netanyahu formed a national unity government.
 It was then thought that Lapid's party would have to wait until late 2013 before it could participate in national elections.
 But in October 2012, following the departure of Kadima from Netanyahu's coalition over how to implement a Supreme Court decision ending the exemption from the military draft for the ultra-Orthodox, Netanyahu announced that elections would take place in late January 2013, affording Yesh Atid its first opportunity to run.
 In November 2012, Yesh Atid was polling an average of 11.6%, or 13–14 seats in the 120-seat Knesset.
 The results of the January election showed the party winning an unexpected 19 seats, making Yesh Atid the second-largest party in the 19th Knesset.

+Minister of Finance (2013–2014)

-Lapid was named Israel's finance minister on 15 March 2013.
+After the election, Yesh Atid joined the new government led by Netanyahu.
+Lapid was named finance minister on 15 March 2013.
 Only nine months later, a survey was published showing a continuing trend of decreasing popularity, with 75% of those polled claiming to be disappointed by his performance, and his party achieved only 10 seats in the Knesset, as opposed to the 19 it got at the beginning of the year.

 On 2 December 2014, Netanyahu fired Lapid as finance minister.
+At the same time, Netanyahu also dismissed Hatnua party leader Tzipi Livni from her cabinet post.

+Yesh Atid in the Knesset opposition (2015–2021)

+Yesh Atid won eleven seats in the 2015 election, a decrease of eight seats.
+In the resulting Knesset, Yesh Atid sat in the opposition to a government headed by Netanyahu.
-In 2016, Lapid presented his platform, the "Seven Point Plan for Israel", which includes a robust security doctrine, a regional conference with Arab states based on the necessity of separating from the Palestinians, reforms of the political system to clean up corruption, the State of Israel that strikes a balance between its Jewish and democratic character, a strengthened law enforcement system, an economy propelled forward by innovation, and increased emphasis on education and science.

-Under Lapid, Yesh Atid claims to spearhead the fight against corruption in Israel.
+In 2016, Lapid presented his platform, the "Seven Point Plan for Israel", which included a robust security doctrine, a regional conference with Arab states based on the necessity of separating from the Palestinians, reforms of the political system to clean up corruption, the State of Israel that strikes a balance between its Jewish and democratic character, a strengthened law enforcement system, an economy propelled forward by innovation, and increased emphasis on education and science.
+Lapid and Yesh Atid claimed to spearhead the fight against corruption in Israel.
 The "Nachshon Plan", unveiled in 2017, stipulates that any person found guilty of corruption will be banned from serving in public office.
 To prevent political bribery, it also abolishes "coalition funds".